 8. Invest in a mattress cover

-Did you know that mattress covers actually heat the bed?
-While most newborns sleep in a bassinet of a sort, if your infant is sleeping in his crib, investing in a mattress cover not only protects the mattress from wet messes but will also keep your baby warm.
-Yes, this is certainly a nuisance come summertime when you can’t figure out why your baby is sweating when she only slept in a onesie, but it’s perfect for those cold winter nights!
-However, avoid a mattress cover if you’re co-sleeping since in that case the fewer things that heat baby, the better.
+Did you know that mattress covers heat the bed?
+Most newborns sleep in a bassinet, but if your infant is sleeping in their crib, investing in a mattress cover not only protects the mattress from wet messes but will also keep your baby warm.
+Yes, this is undoubtedly a nuisance come summertime when you can’t figure out why your baby is sweating when she only slept in a onesie, but it’s perfect for those cold winter nights!
+However, avoid a mattress cover if you’re co-sleeping since, in that case, the fewer things that heat baby, the better.

 9. Don’t forget to do skin-to-skin

 While layers are your baby’s friend in the winter, being naked is perfect too; enjoy those skin-to-skin moments with just a blanket over you and your baby.